-A: You can find a listing of US and Canada area codes by number here.
+A: You can do a simple search and find a listing of US and Canada area codes by number.
 This page should provide you with the information you need to make an appropriate decision.

 Q: I don't know the area code of a city.

 A: You can search for area codes by city name or zip code.
 You can also view these locations on a map.

 Q: I do not live in the US or Canada.
 How do I search for plans in my country?

 A: Please visit our All Providers Reviews page to search for providers and to see which providers are available in your country.
 You can also find a provider's service location on their individual detail pages.

 Q: My country is not listed or has very few plans.